 Let ThresholdBits be as defined in §7.6.3 'Difficulty adjustment' on p.
-96, and let PoWMedianBlockSpan be the constant defined in §5.3 'Constants' on p.
+97, and let PoWMedianBlockSpan be the constant defined in §5.3 'Constants' on p.
 56.

 Define the median-time-past of a block to be the median (as defined in §7.6.3 'Difficulty adjustment' on p.
-96) of the nTime fields of the preceding PoWMedianBlockSpan blocks (or all preceding blocks if there are fewer than PoWMedianBlockSpan).
+97) of the nTime fields of the preceding PoWMedianBlockSpan blocks (or all preceding blocks if there are fewer than PoWMedianBlockSpan).
 The median-time-past of a genesis block is not defined.

 - The block version number MUST be greater than or equal to 4. - For a block at block height height, nBits MUST be equal to ThresholdBits(height). - The block MUST pass the difficulty filter defined in §7.6.2 'Difficulty filter' on p.
-96. - solution MUST represent a valid Equihash solution as defined in §7.6.1 'Equihash' on p.
-95. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on Mainnet, or block height 653606 or greater on Testnet, nTime MUST be less than or equal to the median-time-past of that block plus 90 · 60 seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - [Sapling onward] hashFinalSaplingRoot MUST be LEBS2OSP256 (rt^{Sapling}) where rt^{Sapling} is the root of the Sapling note commitment tree for the final Sapling treestate of this block. - · TODO: Other rules inherited from Bitcoin.
+97. - · solution MUST represent a valid Equihash solution as defined in §7.6.1 'Equihash' on p.
+96. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on Mainnet, or block height 653606 or greater on Testnet, nTime MUST be less than or equal to the median-time-past of that block plus 90 · 60 seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - [Sapling and Blossom only, pre-Heartwood] hashLightClientRoot MUST be LEBS2OSP256 (rt^{Sapling}) where rt^{Sapling} is the root of the Sapling note commitment tree for the final Sapling treestate of this block. - [Heartwood] hashLightClientRoot MUST be set to the hashChainHistoryRoot for this block, as specified in [ZIP-221]. - · A block MUST have at least one transaction. - The first transaction in a block MUST be a coinbase transaction, and subsequent transactions MUST NOT be coinbase transactions. - · TODO: Other rules inherited from Bitcoin.